l33way/ois-patcher/README.md

   writable (e.g. the game isn't currently running) before making any changes, rather than partway through.

+( credit to Voidless7125 for this amazing usability update! )

 ### 0.3.3 - 2026-09-01

 - Fixed the GRA 5 grappling arm installing non-functional and unsellable when bought in Stealth or Low Power Use condition — its data was missing 8 of 10 components in those two states (issue #7).